hongdune/Machine-Learning-Model-Collection/README.md

 If you run the notebook in Colab, there will be install code if it's necessary.

-## Contribution

-Feel free to contribute by adding new models, improving existing notebooks, or updating documentation.

 ## License

-This repository is open-sourced under the MIT License.
+This repository is open-sourced under the MIT License, and all contents can be used for educational purposes, both free and paid, without any additional permission or attribution.